sebastiancapraru/CISC101-Group--TravelPlanner/modules/03_feasibility_guardrails.md

+Change Log (2025-11-11)
+- Adjusted timing earlier/later or reorder stops to avoid heavy traffic or crowds

 ### **Module 3 — Feasibility & Guardrails**

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: